-- Submitting a Post-Service Claim - Within 12 months after the date you received the services or as soon as reasonably possible, You may file a claim (request for payment/reimbursement): - By visiting kp.org, completing an electronic form and uploading supporting documentation; - By mailing a paper form that can be obtained by visiting kp.org or calling the Member Services Contact Center; or - If you are unable access the electronic form (or obtain the paper form), by mailing the minimum amount of information we need to process your claim: - o Member/Patient Name and Medical/Health Record Number - The date you received the services - Where you received the services - Who provided the services - Why you think we should pay for the services - A copy of the bill, your medical record(s) for these services, and your receipt if you paid for the services - Your letter and the related documents constitute Your Claim.
-You must mail Your medical Claim to Our Administrator at:
+- Submitting a Post-Service Claim - o Within 12 months after the date you received the services or as soon as reasonably possible. - You may file a claim (request for payment/reimbursement): - By visiting kp.org, completing an electronic form and uploading supporting documentation; - By mailing a paper form that can be obtained by visiting kp.org or calling the Member Services Contact Center; or - If you are unable access the electronic form (or obtain the paper form), by mailing the minimum amount of information we need to process your claim: - Member/Patient Name and Medical/Health Record Number - The date you received the services - Where you received the services - Who provided the services - Why you think we should pay for the services - A copy of the bill, your medical record(s) for these services, and your receipt if you paid for the services. - You must mail Your Claim to Our Administrator at:

-Kaiser Permanente National Claims Administration - Georgia P.O.
-Box 370010
+Kaiser Foundation Health Plan, Inc. National Claims Administration - Georgia

-Denver, CO 80237-9998
+P.O.
+Box 370010 Denver, CO 80237-9998